Our Team

 Jenny offers a compassionate, supportive space for adults navigating life transitions, grief, anxiety, and trauma, especially from childhood or harmful relationships.
 Her approach blends Emotionally Focused Therapy with body-based techniques to help clients reconnect with their emotions and build deeper self-awareness and connection.
 Jenny brings candor, humor, and cultural humility to her work, honoring each person as the expert of their experience.
 Outside the therapy room, she enjoys nature, fiction, art, and hot tea.

-Ami Formica is completing her Master’s in Clinical Mental Health Counseling at OSU Cascades and will begin her internship this June.
+Ami Formica is completing her Master’s in Clinical Mental Health Counseling at OSU Cascades and is interning at MRCC.

 With a background in theater education and as a mother of three, she brings diverse perspectives to her work.
 Using a person-centered approach and unconditional positive regard, she helps clients explore their strengths, challenges, and personal growth.
 Ami offers pro bono and reduced-fee therapy for uninsured and underinsured individuals.